 The company makes enamel cast iron Dutch Ovens, frying pans, and kitchen accessories.

 History of Vermicular

-Vermicular was founded by two brothers, Kunihiro and Tomohiro Hijikata.
-The brothers manufacture the cookware line in the Hijikata run Aichi Dobby Foundry (Wiki Japan).
+Two brothers, Kunihiro and Tomohiro Hijikata, are the founders of Vermicular.
+The brothers manufacture the cookware line in the Hijikata’s Aichi Dobby Foundry (Wiki Japan).
 Despite Vermicular being a relatively new cookware line, the family has been in the cast iron business since 1936.

 The Original Aichi Dobby Ironworks

-The Hijikata family operated the original Aichi Dobby ironworks.
-And was known for its ability to cast and machine iron.
+The Hijikata family operated the original Aichi Dobby ironworks, known for its ability to cast and machine iron.
 The factory produced industrial sewing machines and dobby looms.
 However, the business slowed in the mid-20th century during an economic downturn.
 And due to the development of new technology over that time.